robbiemcilwaine/business_skills/business_skills_lab.md

-TASK
-ACME Confectionary is a local confectionary company which sells directly out of its single store in Sheffield.
-Over the years, they’ve become popular amongst locals with many people returning time and again to buy their favourite products.
-Based on this popularity, the company has received some investment and, after completing a SWOT analysis they’re looking to launch a digital store with the aims of:
-	- Increasing customers
-	- Increasing their revenue
-	- Enabling returning customers to easily buy products regularly, over and over again

-Your task is to:
-	- Recommend digital technology solutions which would help them hit their above goals, focusing on features that would enable this
-	- Prioritise these features on sprint roadmap – assuming that only one key feature can be worked on at once.
-Be prepared to justify why you’ve made these judgements.
-	- Consider how you would measure the success of your features, and what you might do if one was unsuccessful?

 | 🏃‍♂️‍➡️Sprint | 💡Feature | ❓Rationale | 📈Measuring Success | 🙅‍♀️If unsuccessful? | 🧩 Difficulty |
 | :---: | :---------------- | :---------------- | :----------------- | :----------------- | :---: |
 | 1️⃣ | Create an app/website that is clearly formatted, and includes customer support (live chat or phone) | A comprehensive layout creates convenience for browsing.
 Providing support allows any queries to be resolved and helps to fix repetitive issues that might affect customer retention | User feedback and surveys; bounce rate; traffic; percentage of visitors who make a purchase; customer satisfaction rates | Conduct thorough user research and testing to understand customer POV; consider website layout to understand user experience | Low |